-- (a) The periods shown in Table 1 should be halved where bearings are used for belt drive and/or in dirty or high ambient temperature or high humidity environments. - (b) Please refer to the lubrication nameplate, if attached to the motor. - (c) For bearing numbers outside the range of Table 1, please contact TWMC

-(d) If the periods referred to in Table 1 for drive-end bearing and opposite drive-end are different, for the convenience of maintenance operation, please take the shorter one the required grease replenishment period of these bearings.
+- (a) The periods shown in Table 1 should be halved where bearings are used for belt drive and/or in dirty or high ambient temperature or high humidity environments. - (b) Please refer to the lubrication nameplate, if attached to the motor. - (c) For bearing numbers outside the range of Table 1, please contact TWMC - (d) If the periods referred to in Table 1 for drive-end bearing and opposite drive-end are different, for the convenience of maintenance operations, please take the shorter of the required grease replenishment periods of these bearings.

-5.5.1 Kinds of grease:
+5.5.2 Kinds of grease:

-All motors with ZZ bearings will have SHELL Alvania R3 (lithium base grease).
-All motors with open bearings will have Polyrex EM (polyurea base grease).
+All motors with ZZ, or sealed bearings will have SHELL Alvania R3, or Multitemp SRL (lithium base grease).
+All motors with open bearings will have Mobil Polyrex EM (polyurea base grease).

 Certain T-frame models will utilize special grease and will be noted on the lubrication nameplate.
-Please us identical grease or its equivalents when maintaining lubrication schedule.
+Please use identical grease or its equivalents when maintaining lubrication schedule.